 Geospatial Modelling Environment

 Because Hawth’s Tools was a useful add-on to ArcGIS, you’re going to notice a lot of the same features remain in GME.
 But GME adds more tools to a GIS analyst tool belt.

 For example, GME adds an assortment of movement, conversion, geometry, and statistical tools.
 Not only are these tools all searchable in the GUI.
 But you can filter commands by category too.

 1) Using command lines to execute processes and

 2) Automating and batch processing.
-(Commands can be separated by semi-colon and batch processed with command line.)
+(You can separate commands by semi-colon and batch processing with the command line.)